tom-draper/api-analytics/README.md

 All data is stored securely in compliance with The EU General Data Protection Regulation (GDPR).

-For any given request to your API, data recorded is limited to only:
+For any given request to your API, data recorded is limited to:
  - API hostname
  - Path requested by user
  - User's operating system